-Government grants of £5.5m (2021: £36.9m) relate to the reimbursement of employee costs for staff furloughed due to Covid under the Coronavirus Job Retention Scheme.
+Government grants of £nil (2022: £5.5m) relate to the reimbursement of employee costs for staff furloughed due to Covid under the Coronavirus Job Retention Scheme.
 There are no unfulfilled conditions or contingencies attached to these grants.

 None of the directors received remuneration for their services to the company.
 Director's remuneration for services provided to the NATS group are disclosed in the accounts of NATS Holdings Limited, and included in the table above.